Four new fires at China blast site, widespread safety hazards found

 Executives of Tianjin Dongjiang Port Ruihai International Logistics, the firm whose warehouse exploded, have said they used connections to obtain safety approvals.
 The site was found to be too close to nearby homes. {ID:nL3N10U37W]

-Inspectors carrying out the safety reviews in Beijing found that security personnel at a branch of Sinopec Corp (0386.HK), Asia's largest refiner, were unfamiliar with how to handle an oil tank fire, Xinhua said.
+Inspectors carrying out the safety reviews in Beijing found that security personnel at a branch of Sinopec Corp, Asia's largest refiner, were unfamiliar with how to handle an oil tank fire, Xinhua said.

 "Companies that fail our inspections will be ordered to suspend operations, and their warehouses will be put under 24-hour surveillance," Xinhua quoted Qian Shan, vice-head of the Beijing work safety bureau, as saying.